G'Day! How should I communicate with you, Peter?

 Climate change disciples having fun at the Glastonbury Music Festival while caring for the environment

 Q: What's the best food label you have seen?
-A: "Your daily intakes may be higher or lower depending on
+A: "Your daily intake may be higher or lower depending on

 your energy needs."
-Bulltish: the intake is what you eat.
+Bulltish: the intake is what you eat, surely.

 Where do you get all your knowledge?

 Q: Any hobbies?
 A: Sport, computers.
 Q: First thing you'd buy with $1M?
 A: Beach house.